MicrosoftDocs/OData-docs/Odata-docs/client/v6/basic-crud-operations.md

 The above context can then be used the same way as the codegen data service context.

-To add new objects to the peoples entity set use `context.AddObject("People",person)` or create a convenience method in the class to do the same.
+To add new objects to the peoples entity set use `context.AddObject("People", person)` or create a convenience method in the class to do the same.

 ### Loading the service model